sbug51/KC-Riff/docs/windows.md

 The kc-riff Windows installer registers an Uninstaller application.
 Under `Add or remove programs` in Windows Settings, you can uninstall kc-riff.

 > [!NOTE]
-> If you have [changed the OLLAMA_MODELS location](#changing-model-location), the installer will not remove your downloaded models
+> If you have [changed the KC-Riff_MODELS location](#changing-model-location), the installer will not remove your downloaded models

 ## Standalone CLI

-The easiest way to install kc-riff on Windows is to use the `OllamaSetup.exe` installer.
+The easiest way to install kc-riff on Windows is to use the `KC-RiffSetup.exe` installer.
 It installs in your account without requiring Administrator rights.
 We update kc-riff regularly to support the latest models, and this installer will help you keep up to date.